MARS-Group-HAW/model-mars-laser-tag-game/README.md

 # LaserTag: A Multi-Agent Simulation Game
-**Version 1.0.1** – *Released: June 3, 2025*
+**Version 1.0.2** – *Released: June 17, 2025*

 LaserTag is an agent-based simulation game designed for developers to implement and test agent behaviors and let agent teams with different strategies compete against each other.
 The game runs on the multi-agent simulation framework [MARS (Multi-Agent Research and Simulation)](https://mars-group-haw.github.io/index.html).

-For project setup, game rules, agent interfaces, and further details, refer to the PDF handbook `LaserTag_Handbook.pdf` located in the `Documentation/` directory.
+For game rules, agent interfaces, and further details, refer to the website [Mars Laser Tag Game](https://www.mars-group.org/model-mars-laser-tag-game/).

 ## Usage